Connect with us

 The expansion of production to different regions around the world continued under Rausing’s guidance throughout the 1960s.

 By the 1980s, a series of mergers and acquisitions had led to Tetra Pak emerging as a global player in the packaging industry.
-Like entrepreneurs such as Bill Gates, who would later follow in his footsteps, Hans Rausing understood the importance of leveraging assets for growth.
-This included many business deals through the Tetra Leval Group, which was created in 1993 with its headquarters based in Lund and Lausanne.
+Rausing understood the importance of leveraging assets for growth.
+This included many business deals through the Tetra Leval Group, which was created in 1993 and has its headquarters in Lund and Lausanne.

-By 2021, Tetra Pak was operating in over 160 countries globally, providing packaging supplies to a range of emerging markets with significant annual turnover.
-The brand has reported near-consistent increases in sales over the decades, with a yearly turnover of over $10 billion.
+By 2021, Tetra Pak was operating in over 160 countries, providing packaging supplies to a range of emerging markets and generating significant annual turnover.
+The brand has reported near-consistent increases in sales over the decades, with annual turnover exceeding $10 billion.

 Notable Products & Technology

 Hans Rausing’s long and impressive career has been characterized by his association with a diverse range of products and technological advancements.
-The company pioneered aseptic processing for a dual sterilization process, introducing ultra-high temperatures to improve the shelf life of food products.
+The company pioneered aseptic processing for dual sterilization, introducing ultra-high temperatures to extend the shelf life of food products.

 In addition to the Tetra Pak, they have revolutionized many space-saving approaches to packaging design, saving businesses millions of dollars.
 Their most popular product, the Tetra Brik Aseptic, has been a proven best-selling item for the company since the early 1970s.